CSCfi/csc-user-guide/docs/apps/geoconda.md

 * 3.8-depricated
 * 3.7-depricated

-3.8 and 3.7 are depricated, because these are normal conda isntallation, which causes heavy load to Puhti disk system.
+3.8 and 3.7 are depricated, because these are normal conda installations, which causes heavy load to Puhti disk system.

 Version number is the same as Python version.